igorkaw7/recruitment-2024-IK/README.md

 ## Deployment 👷

 ### Run Ansible playbooks
 We're almost done!
-To deploy your application first we need to install Docker and docker-compose on your host.
+To deploy your application first we need to install Docker and docker-compose on your cloud host.
 * In the terminal, from project root directory run:
 ```sh
 ansible-playbook -i ansible/inventories/cloud ansible/playbooks/install_docker.yml
 ```
-Now having Docker and docker-compose installed it's time to finally deploy your weather service.
+Now having Docker and docker-compose installed, it's time to finally deploy your weather service.
-* Run this command as superuser (coping files) and provide your password:
+* Run this command as a superuser (coping files from local machine requires sudo) and provide your password:
 ```sh
 sudo ansible-playbook -i ansible/inventories/cloud ansible/playbooks/deploy_app.yml
 ```

 ## Usage 💃

-To admire the true beauty of your freshly deployed weather service simply go to your browser and type:
+To admire the true beauty of your freshly deployed weather service, simply go to your browser and type:
-``YOUR.HOST.PUBLIC.IP``
+``YOUR.HOST.PUBLIC.IP``.
 The same you obtained earlier, after configuring Terraform.

 ## Deleting the infrastructure 💥
 If for some reason you didn't like your setup and want to ``🔥 destroy 🔥`` (delete) the infrastructure, simply follow those steps: